picturae/chars-and-chunks/README.md

 configure a keystroke for an accesskey to be a hotkey, both the accesskey and the hotkey are executed.
 Avoid clashes with accesskeys by not configuring keystrokes combined with an Alt-key or Option-key.

+Shift and Alt keys alone can not be used as hotkey, since these produce new characters that might be used in barcodes.